aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

     --parameter-overrides CognitoSecretName=fhir-cm-secret-store \
     FHIRAPIEndpoint=$API_EDNPOINT ClientId=$CLIENT_ID
     ```
+## Get data input bucket
 1. Get DATA_INPUT_BUCKET by running the following command.
 Save this value for use by later steps.
+This is the source bucket to upload HL7 and FHIR data files.

     ```
     aws cloudformation describe-stacks \